EarthBigData/openSAR/INSTALLATION.md

 ## Earth Big Data LLC's *openSAR*

-To install Earth Big Data's *openSAR* distribution you can either clone it with the *[git](https://git-scm.com/downloads) clone* command or retrieve the zip archive.
+To install Earth Big Data's *openSAR* distribution you can clone it with the *[git](https://git-scm.com/downloads) clone* command.
 Cloning the archive has the benefit that any updates to the package are easily downloaded later with the *git pull* command.
 Or you can contribute to improve the open source software with git pull requests.
 To install git on or system go to  [https://git-scm.com/downloads](https://git-scm.com/downloads).

 To clone the *openSAR* distribution with git open a terminal (Linux/Mac) or the **GIT Prompt** (Windows):

-> NOTE FOR WINDOWS: Replace "mkdir" with "md".
+NOTE FOR WINDOWS: Replace "mkdir" with "md".

-    mkdir YOUR-GIT-REPOSOTORY-ROOT-PATH   #
-    cd YOUR-GIT-REPOSOTORY-ROOT-PATH      # e.g. /Users/me/github (Linux/Mac)
+    mkdir YOUR-GIT-REPOSOTORY-ROOT-PATH   # Optional, in case you already have a favorite path cd YOUR-GIT-REPOSOTORY-ROOT-PATH      # e.g. /Users/me/github (Linux/Mac)
     git clone git@github.com:EarthBigData/openSAR.git